 It is around $40 for a day’s touring including lunch.
 The number of people that you are exploring with will no doubt vary depending upon the time of year that you decide to travel to Cappadocia.

 If travelling during the winter months, this is not likely to be more than 5-6 people.
-During the spring, summer, and “peak” times, it may be jam-packed.
+During the spring, summer, and “peak” times, tours may be jam-packed.

 There are several underground cities scattered around Cappadocia.
 The caves date back as far as the 8th century and they have been used as hiding places for people of various religions over the years.

-There are still underground cities around the region which are only just being discovered.
+There are still underground cities around the region that are only being discovered.
 Who knows what else lurks beneath the surface of Cappadocia’s plains?

 Another underground city in the region that is well worth visiting is the city of Kaymakli.
 This city is covered on the blue Cappadocia trail.